virgild/testutils/README.md

 * I forgot to call `Stop()` and now I have a several containers that are still running.

-    The following command can be run to stop the containers started by MySQLBox.
+    The following command can be run to stop the containers started by `MySQLBox`.

-    ```shell
+    ```sh
     docker ps -a -f "label=com.github.virgild.testutils.mysqlbox" --format '{{.ID}}' | xargs docker stop
     ```